-The responsibilities of the Group People & Remuneration Committee are outlined in its Charter.
-The Charter is available on the Corporate Governance page of the Company's website at www.insigniafinanical.com.au.
+The responsibilities of the Group People & Remuneration Committee are outlined in its charter.
+The charter is available on the Corporate Governance page of the Company's website at www.insigniafinanical.com.au.

 The Group People & Remuneration Committee met formally seven times during the 2022 financial year.
-This included a joint meeting between the Group People & Remuneration Committee, the Group Audit Committee and the Group Risk & Compliance Committee as outlined below.
+This included a joint meeting between the Group People & Remuneration Committee, the Group Audit Committee and the Group Risk and Compliance Committee.